kulla/ansible-role-taskwarrior/README.md

 # (This variable defaults to the value of the variable "ansible_user_id")
 taskwarrior_user_id: "{{ ansible_user_id }}"

-# Set to true, if a hourly cronjob for syncing shall be configured
+# Set to true, if an hourly cronjob for syncing taskwarrior shall be configured
 taskwarrior_cronjob_sync:

 # Configuration for taskwarrior